 - In England, most of the top agencies are based in London but many also have regional offices.
 Most large cities have an advertising scene, in particular Belfast, Cardiff, Glasgow, Edinburgh, Manchester, Birmingham, Newcastle, Leeds, Bristol and Brighton.

 - The work may be challenging and highly pressurised, but it can also be exciting and rewarding.

 - Dynamic, fast-paced creative industries attract a young workforce, and ageism is rife.

 - Many agencies have a high turnover of staff, with creatives frequently moving to different employers to progress their careers.

 Although copywriters come from a range of backgrounds, creativity and the ability to write well are key requirements.
 A degree in one of the following subjects may increase your chances:

 - public relations.

-Although not essential, it may be worth taking a vocational postgraduate course in advertising, particularly if your degree is in an unrelated subject.
+Postgraduate study isn't essential, but it may be worth taking a vocational course in advertising, particularly if your degree is in an unrelated subject.
 Some postgraduate courses offer work placements as part of the course.

 Other routes into copywriting are possible via recruitment and business-to-business (B2B) advertising.
 Some copywriters move from the account-handling side of the industry.
 They can come from art direction posts or merge the two job functions as an art director and copywriter.
 This can be more common in smaller or regional agencies where some degree of multi-tasking may be required.